winston/server_db_benchmarks/README.md

 ## Testing

-Go into any of the app.
+Go into any of the app directory.
 Start the app.

     > foreman start